There are well over 100 benefits of meditation. And you can take advantage of meditation in 20 minutes or less.

 Everyone naturally uses one half of their brain more than the other half (we have a dominant side of the brain).
 This causes an imbalance in the brain.

-It has been scientifically proven that meditation balances the sides of the brain.
+One of the scientifically proven benefits of daily meditation is that it balances the sides of the brain.
 This helps the brain to process information faster because it increases the rate of neural communication.

-19 Meditating makes you smarter by literally Increasing brain size
+19: Meditating daily makes you smarter by literally Increasing brain size

 Ever wished you had a bigger brain?
 Well now you can.